LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_02_bamboo/README.md

 ## Implement the Experimental Pipeline
 ### 1. Create a GitHub repo for the sample application code
+Because this course covers multiple tools, a dedicated repo is need for each tool to prevent unexpected deployments to the sample-application.

 1. Create a new GitHub repo.
 1. From ther repo home page, select **Add file -> Upload files**.
 1. Select **choose your files** and browse to the exercise files for this lesson on your local system.